 From Gapyeong station, we took a taxi to Jara island @ 4,900.

-It was during Hyunnah and I went out for Makgeolli tasting, and food hunting that my phone received a breaking news alert from the Guardian about North Korea has conducted their 6th nuclear test.
+It was during Hyunnah and I went out for Makgeolli tasting, and food hunting that my phone received a breaking news alert from the Guardian about North Korea has conducted its 6th nuclear test.